+APPLICANT INFORMATI ON

-- ull Name: Date:
+- ull Name e: Date:

-(if applicable):
+.
+Member ID (if applicable):

-ATH INTL.
-CERTIFIED PROFESSIONAL SUPERVISING APPLICANT elation or directly employ applicant nor stand to gain direct financial benefit from certification of the applicant.)
+(Cann PATH INTL.
+CERTIFIED PROFESSIONAL SUP not be a familial relation or directly employ applicant nor stand to gain direct

-Full Name:
+- Full Name 2:

-Email:
+ion(s) held:

+PATH Intl. .
+Member ID: Email:

-Title/Position:
+Center Affiliation: Title/Position:

-Relationship to Applica nt:
+Relationsh Relationship to Applicant:

-(Each EQUINE MANAGEMENT AND HANDLING SKILLS CHECKLIST item in the list below must be checked off as completed in order for this form to be accepted.)
+EQUINE MANAGEMENT AND HANDLING (Each item in the list below must be checked off as completed in S SKILLS CHECKLIST order for this form to be accepted.)

 PATH INTL.
-STANDARDS
+STANDARD s

+Kı now and implement PATH Intl.
+Standards and their interpretat ion for equine care, maintenance

+and participation in EAS programing.

 Know and implement PATH Intl.
-Standards and their interpretation for equine care, maintenance and participation in EAAT programing.

-Know and implement PATH Intl.
-Standards and their interpretation regarding the safe use of equipment for EAAT programing.
+Standards and their interpretation regarding the safe use of equipment for EAS programing.